 This is part of the problem!

-History lesson – Carcinoid tumours were first identified as a specific, distinct type of growth in the mid-1800’s, and the name “carcinoid” was first applied in 1907 by Oberndorfer in Europe in an attempt to designate these tumors as midway between carcinomas (cancers) and adenomas (benign tumors).
+History lesson – Carcinoid tumours were first identified as a specific, distinct type of growth in the mid-1800’s, and the name “karzinoide” was first applied in 1907 by German pathlogist Siegfried Oberndorfer in Europe in an attempt to designate these tumors as midway between carcinomas (cancers) and adenomas (benign tumors).
 The word ‘Carcinoid’ originates from the term ‘Carcinoma-like’.
 ‘CARCIN’ is a truncation of Carcinoma (by definition cancerous or malignant tumour).
 ‘OID’ is a suffix used in medical parlance meaning ‘resembling’ or ‘like’.
 This is why many people think that Carcinoid is not a proper cancer.
-We therefore need to move away from the term ‘Carcinoid’ for the reasons I outlined in this post here.
+We need to move away from the term ‘Carcinoid’ for this reason and as outlined in this post here.

 How are NETs Classified?

 If you read any NET support website it will normally begin by stating that Neuroendocrine Tumours constitute a heterogeneous group of tumours.
 This means they are a wide-ranging group of different types of tumours.
 However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade) and Grade 3a (High Grade); and ‘Neuroendocrine Carcinoma’ for Grade 3b or poorly differentiated tumours.
+They also use the term ‘Neoplasm’ to encompass all types of NET and NEC.
 So Grade 1 is a low-grade malignancy and so on (i.e any grade of NET is a malignant tumour).
 You may benefit from reading my blog on Staging and Grading of NETs as this is also a poorly understood area.

 The ‘BUT’ is this – all WHO classification systems are based on the concept that all NETs have malignant potential.